-It’s likely that the core characteristics of your ideal customer haven’t changed.
-For example, if you’re working on a buyer persona for a B2B services brand that targets IT managers, you may not need to change their attributes as much as the ways you reach them.
+It’s likely that the core characteristics of your target audience haven’t changed.
+For example, if you’re working on a buyer persona for a B2B SaaS-services brand that targets IT managers, you may not need to change their attributes as much as the ways you reach them.
 And equally important, the channel you use to reach them.

-Take some time to look at previous buyer persona documents, research reports, surveys, and any other form of feedback you may have on hand that influences the way you craft your buyer persona.
+Take some time to look at previous customer persona documents, research reports, Google Analytics, surveys, and any other form of feedback you may have on hand that influences the way you craft your brand’s persona.

 Dive into your research

 Once you know what you have already, you’re ready to start building on it to update your customer persona.
 Start with the lowest-hanging fruit – has there been a significant event or news story in your industry that has significantly changed the way your customers and prospects would consider your purchase?

 Maybe there’s a new communication channel or platform that many of your customers are using.
 For example, despite its association with younger users, TikTok is increasingly being used by older generations.